Indirect Communication - Who is Smart Now!

 = The heater boiler not boiled, was picked (slang)

 = You pointed to the one thing I am not good at, find someone else

 You have done a good job - Gou Nien Jaza, Kvaa Kvaa Xiao

 = Dog chasing a duck, kvaa-kvaa

-= This is fantastic!
-It's enough to say just GouNienJaza, listeners know the second part and may respond and say it out loud together.
+= Fantastic!
+Say GouNienJaza and listeners know the second part and may respond, say it loud together.
 At least Chinese say it in their minds and feel happy, united.

-4. Idea is fully clear - Xiao Chun Ban Doufu, Yi Qing Er Bai
+Idea is clear - Xiao Chun Ban Doufu, Yi Qing Er Bai

 = Spring onion mixed with tofu, clear green and white

-= Pretty clear, no problem with this!
+= Clear, no problem with this!
 This proverb was used by former Chinese Premier Zhou Enlai.
-His other famous saying was "When you are drinking the water, don't forget who did the well".
+He also said

 Snake: Overdo - Hua She Tian Zu